AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/on-demand-webinars.md

 ---
 # On-Demand Webinars {#on-demand-webinars}

 On-Demand Webinars capture and refine the leads that registered for your event and didn't attend, but want to obtain information related to the event by watching the recording.
 Information such as Name, Email ID, and Watch Date/Duration can be captured in Marketo Engage and used to target these no-show leads.

 The Webinar Joining URL that was shared with the registrants prior to the event can be used to watch the on-demand recording.
 Once a registrant who did not attend the live event (e.g., a lead with a program status as "No-Show"), clicks on the Webinar Joining URL, the program status of that lead changes from "No-Show" to "Attended On-Demand".
 The program status of the leads who watched the event live and have the status "Attended" would not be affected if they decide to visit the Joining URL and watch the on-demand recording.

-Adobe Connect, the technology that powers Interactive Webinars, tracks the visit as well as the watch duration pertaining to the leads that watch the recording, and reports the information to Marketo on a daily basis.
-The recording is available at the Joining URL for 30 days after the event.
+Adobe Connect, the technology that powers Interactive Webinars, tracks the visit as well as the watch duration pertaining to the leads that watch the recording, and reports the information to Marketo Engage on a daily basis.
+Tracking for On-Demand webinars stops 30 days after the event.
 The duration cannot be modified.

-Marketo provides the watch statistics for On-Demand Webinars on the Dashboard tab with the help of the following widgets:
+Marketo Engage provides the watch statistics for On-Demand Webinars on the Dashboard tab with the help of the following widgets:

 * On-Demand Summary: This provides a summary of the count of visitors (No-Shows) that watch the recording after the event on a given day(s)